AkilSelot/Sales-Predictor/README.md

-# Sales Predictor
+# 📈 Sales Predictor

-A Python project that forecasts sales using historical retail data.
+A professional Python-based project that forecasts retail sales using historical data and basic machine learning techniques.

-## What’s included:
-- Python scripts for data cleaning, transformation, and forecasting
+This project demonstrates data cleaning, transformation, and predictive modeling for business decision support.

-- Sample datasets (CSV files)
+---

+## 🔍 Project Overview

+The goal of this project is to analyze historical retail sales data and build models that can:

-- Predictive models for sales trends
+- Predict future sales trends
+- Identify patterns in sales behavior
+- Support data-driven business planning

+This repository serves as a portfolio example of practical Python-based data analysis and forecasting.

+---

-## Usage:
+## ✨ Key Features

-1. Open the Python scripts in any IDE (VS Code, PyCharm, etc.).
-2. Run `data_cleaning.py` to prepare the dataset.
-3. Run `sales_prediction.py` to generate forecasts.
-4. Modify scripts or datasets as needed.
+- Data cleaning and preprocessing
+- Feature engineering
+- Sales trend prediction
+- Modular Python scripts
+- Expandable model design

+---

+## 🛠 Tools & Technologies

+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- CSV datasets

+---

-## Author
+## 📁 Repository Structure
-Akil Selot